 The Science

 When the sun drops behind the ridge at Nayara Alto Atacama, the desert trades brown for black.
 Artificial light across the property stays intentionally low.
 Pathways are lit just enough for safety.
 Rooms use warm, carefully directed fixtures rather than bright, upward-facing beams.
 Once your eyes adapt, the sky takes over as the main feature.
+And that black sky is not only an aesthetic asset.
+It is a health input

 These black skies over the Atacama are our night-space counterpart to the brown daytime desert.
-Together, they form a full 24-hour environment for clarity, sleep support, and emotional reset, built from light, dark, and the absence of urban noise rather than from equipment or screens
+Together, they form a full 24-hour environment for clarity, sleep support, and emotional reset, built from light, dark, and the absence of urban noise rather than from equipment or screens.

 The Science